 Ramen Del Barrio

 Experience a unique fusion of Mexican and Japanese flavors at this hidden gem in Austin.
 Despite its offbeat location, it's a must-visit spot for their remarkable fusion ramen, such as the delectable carnitas shoyu and seasonal ramen specials.
-Don't miss out on their irresistible karagge, a crispy Japanese-style fried chicken.
-Prepare to embark on a culinary adventure that combines the best of both worlds.
+As of 2025 they are the recipient of a Michelin Bib Gourmand.
 Click their website here.

 JewBoy Burgers